-On my way to a lavenderia, I stop to watch electricians install a new electrical service to the front of a residential/commercial building on Main Street.
+On my way to a lavenderia, electricians are installing a new electrical service to the front of a residential/commercial building on Main Street.

 Like most of the homes in this neighborhood, there is a retail space on the bottom floor.
 Atop the retail space,accessible by a door and stairs, is an apartment.

 In this refurbish, the retail space serves as a staging ground for conduit, PVC pipe, bags of mortar, tools and lunch boxes.
 In our modern times,all buildings have to have water, sewer and electrical capabilities meeting city codes.
 These building exteriors, protected by Historical Site designations, are brick or adobe plastered with a cement veneer and will stand for another hundred years if they are kept repaired.